ahstn/dagster-playground/README.md

 In [`quickstart_etl/assets/`] there are two different domains with differing load sources. `pagila` is fetched from our PostgreSQL database, and uses DBT to refine the models, while `iris` is a sourced from a Dagster example CSV dataset.

-As you'll notice from these, assets can be a single file, or organised into their own module.
+As you'll notice from these, assets can be a single file, or organised into their own module - See [Python Practices] for more info.

 ### Resources